SamuelUdeh/dockerized-nginx-server/README.md

 ### 4. Access the Web Server

-Open your web browser and navigate to [http://localhost:80](http://localhost:80) to see your Nginx web server serving the simple HTML page.
+Open your web browser and navigate to [http://localhost:80](http://localhost) to see your Nginx web server serving the simple HTML page.

 ![DOCKERP2](https://github.com/user-attachments/assets/19a2f421-ee13-4aa1-8b3d-c344a80053ae)

+### License
+This project is licensed under the MIT License.